MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Local security subsystem errors

-These error refers to a consistent authentication issue that's related to the unresponsive LSASS.
+When you experience local security subsystem errors, particularly those linked to Local Security Authority Subsystem Service (LSASS) becoming unresponsive, it might indicate underlying issues with authentication.
 For more information, see [Local security subsystem errors in SQL Server](local-security-subsystem-errors.md).

 ### Windows user profile can't be loaded in SQL Server